codeforamerica/uswds/src/views/components/details.md

 design_honeycrisp: https%3A%2F%2Fwww.figma.com%2Ffile%2FsQQqaoeuOPpm43wLlYfyEo%2FHoneycrisp-Design-System%3Ftype%3Ddesign%26node-id%3D5004%253A537%26mode%3Ddesign%26t%3Db7vIYK7WH81HUo0S-1
 tokens: true
 styles: true
+thumbnail: assets/img/thumbnail-details.png
+thumbnail_description: An illustration of the Details component.
 ---

 <!-- INTRO -->

 The {{ title }} component contains helpful context for users but may not be necessary to display by default.
-It is primarily used to consolidate long or complex information to save space for other critical elements.
+It always follows complex text or lengthy descriptions.

 <!-- DETAILS -->